 Arguably, your homepage is the most important page, as it’s likely the first thing that people will see when they visit your site.

-The first section of your homepage you should focus on should be the content that is above-the-fold (if you’ve not heard this term, it’s any content that appears on a page before a visitor scrolls).
+Firstly, you should focus on content that is above the fold (if you’ve not heard this term, it’s any content that appears on a page before a visitor scrolls).

 Here’s a summary of what should place here:

-Your logo should be at the top of the page to trigger immediate brand recognition for your visitors.
-The nav-menu will then allow visitors to get around your site and find other content that’s useful to them.
+Your logo should be at the top of the page for immediate brand recognition for your visitors.
+The nav menu will then allow visitors to move around your site and find other content that’s useful to them.

-The headline should be a concise and persuasive paragraph of text that sums up your value proposition.
+The headline should be a concise and persuasive paragraph that sums up your value proposition.
 Confirm to people why they’ve come to your site and convince them of why they should stay.

 Reviews and testimonials are essential to showing visitors you’re a trusted and user-tested site.
 This can be difficult to source when you’re creating a new site, but it’s definitely an element you should consider adding further down the line.

-Then you’ll want some branded imagery or product pictures that visitors can reference whilst reading your text.
+Ensure to add branded imagery or product pictures that visitors can reference when reading.
 All of this should be in line with your site design.

 Landing pages are standalone pages with a singular purpose or “sell” for visitors.
 They’ll usually only include one CTA, and have content focussed on persuading visitors to take an action.
 For example, generate newsletter subscriptions or showcase a promotion.

-Landing pages are targetted at leads in the middle of the funnel, where they just need that final push to convert.
+Landing pages are targeted at leads in the middle of the funnel, where they just need that final push to convert.